allusive-dev/compfy/README.md

 # picom
-A Fork of Pijulius picom published by Allusive
+A Fork of Pijulius picom published by Allusive.

 ## What it adds
 Makes the animations way smoother and more customizable.